okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 ## Modularize files for reuse and maintainability

 Use [Terraform resource modules](https://developer.hashicorp.com/terraform/language/modules/syntax) to group related resources and facilitate reuse.
 Design self-contained modules that focus on a single task or area.
-For example, if multiple Okta orgs use the same corporate branding assets, you can create a module with those assets and share it across Terraform configurations.
+For example, when multiple Okta orgs use the same corporate branding assets, you can create a shared module that contains those assets.
 See the [Terraform article on developing modules](https://developer.hashicorp.com/terraform/language/modules/develop).

 You can write one script that works in multiple places by using input and output variables.
 For example, a script for adding groups can use a variable for the list of group names.
 You can also use variables to create shared modules for different Terraform configurations.
 See the [Terraform article on input and output variables](https://developer.hashicorp.com/terraform/language/values/variables).